 Leadership Franklin County (LFC) is comprised of three programs:

-LFC Community is the original leadership Program founded in 1985.
+LFC Community is the flagship leadership Program founded in 1985.
 The mission of LFC Community is to develop a continuum of civic leaders who are engaged in the advancement of the community’s quality and growth.
 Participants are taken through a nine month course where they learn about leadership and their community.
 For more information, view the program brochure or flyer.

 Leadership Franklin County Community is sponsored by

 Do you need a volunteer group to help advanced a program, project, or organization?
 Leadership Franklin County Community might be a good resource for you!
 Participants in the LFC Community program are required to complete a community service project as part of their experience.
-Requests for Projects for the class of 2017-2018 are now available here and due July 21, 2017.
+Requests for Projects forms for the class of 2019-2020 will become available in June of 2019.
 Contact Robin Harmon email@example.com or 717-264-7101 x205 with any questions.

 LFC Youth began in 2009 with the mission to create a community of young people who are actively engaged in responsible, ethical and effective leadership.
 The program is open to sophomore high school students in any of the Franklin County school districts.
 Recruiting occurs during January and February of the students's freshman year.
 For more information, view the program brochure.